tomsWebConsulting/twcsl/Page/Page Tags Cache/README.md

 * **2026-03-13**

-  * replaced undocumented API call with format=json and formated data similar to the API call returns
+  * replaced undocumented API call with format=json and formatted data similar to the API call returns
   * bumped version to 0.4.0

 * **2025-11-30**